 - Alerting customers to VIP or special sales

 - Simply letting customers know more about you and your business

-Automated SMS messages can help you make sure that customers do not miss important notifications, information or urgent alerts such as:
+Make sure your customers don’t miss important notifications, information or urgent alerts by sending automated text messages, such as:

-- Appointment and event reminders (‘Your appointment is tomorrow!’)
+- Event and appointment reminders (‘Your appointment is tomorrow.’)

 - Confirmations (‘Thanks for subscribing!
 Please confirm.’)

 - Flash sales or restock alerts (‘Your item’s back in stock.’)

 Sending automated text messages can help your internal teams, too.
 Say a customer has finished trialing your product, but they haven’t converted yet.
 Alert your sales team when the trial finishes, so they can follow up and seal the deal.